splendidcomputer/cora_project/README.md

 ## Applied Classifiers

-We can divide the classifiers used in this project into two categories of classical and Deep Learning Models.
+We can divide the classifiers used in this project into two categories of classical and deep learning models.

 ### Classical Machine Learning Models
 We have applied the sklearn library for the classical Machine Learning models.